NARA Bulletin 99-04

 If you choose to submit revised schedules, you should do so as soon as they are ready, but no later than February 1, 2000.
 We encourage you to submit revised schedules incrementally as they are completed before this date.
 Attachment B contains instructions for preparing and submitting revised schedules.

-9. Will these revised schedules be available to the
+9. Will these revised schedules be available to the public?

 Yes.
 We will publish Federal Register notices on all schedules that you submit to allow interested parties to request a copy of each schedule and any associated appraisal reports from us.
 The notices will specify which schedules include electronic copies of records being scheduled in accordance with this bulletin.